 Fire departments and MFIRS Approved Vendors as of July 2020 can contact the Fire Data Unit at 978-567-3382 for information on:

 Massachusetts Fire Incident Reporting System (MFIRS) Statistics

-By law, fire departments must report any fire or explosion resulting in a dollar loss or human casualty to the Division of Fire Safety.
-Fire departments are encouraged to report all of their incidents.
+Fires or explosions that harm people or damage property must be reported to the Division of Fire Safety.
+DFS encourages fire departments to report all incidents.
 The data on fire incident reports is analyzed and categorized in many ways.